nexmo-community/lex-sample-voice-application/README.md

 # Amazon Lex sample Voice API application

-Use this sample application using Vonage Voice API to connect to a Lex connector for voice interaction with a Lex Bot, including real time transcripts and sentiment analysis.
+Use this sample application using Vonage Voice API to connect to a Lex connector for voice interaction with a Lex bot, including real time transcripts and sentiment analysis.

 ## Amazon Lex access